IBM/icp4d-telco-manage-ml-project/README.md

    ![configure_db_creds](doc/src/images/configure_dbcred.png)

-> **Note:** Run the below step (`Add the Dataset`) ONLY if you have not completed the [Data Virtulization tutorial](https://developer.ibm.com/tutorials/query-across-distributed-data-sources-as-one-data-virtualization-for-data-analytics/).
+> **Note:** Run the below step (`Add the Dataset`) ONLY if you have not completed the [Data Virtualization tutorial](https://developer.ibm.com/tutorials/query-across-distributed-data-sources-as-one-data-virtualization-for-data-analytics/).

 #### Add the Dataset